neomessi/minut-example/local_modules/minut/README.md

 COOKIE_SIGNATURE_PHRASE #used for signing httpOnly cookies - if change this all cookies will be invalidated DB_CON_STR #mongo only supported

-Configuration options can be found in config.json
+Configuration options can be found in config.json*

+*This is a WIP and config options may/may not be honored and defaults may be used.

 =============================